-Standards for Other Areas of Unique Consideration.
-Guide tThe growth and development of other aAreas of uUnique Consideration will be guided by establishing planning practices that address specific needs such as the provision of special needs housing, health care, or other services that benefit the community as a whole.
-The City's areas of unique Consideration are include:
+The growth and development of Areas of Unique Consideration will be guided by planning practices that address specific needs such as the provision of special needs housing, health care, or other services that benefit the community as a whole.

 The Island Neighborhood contains two existing Areas of Unique Consideration, the Village on the Isle Campus and the Hospital Campus.
 The standards below are intended to guide the growth and development of these Areas of Unique Consideration.
-These following existing areas of unique consideration-have been identified (see Appendix 5 - Joint Planning and Interlocal Service Boundary Agreement) as having approved development and redevelopment rights in excess of those that would be permissible per the underlying land use:
+These areas have been identified as having approved development and redevelopment rights in excess of those that would be permissible per the underlying land use.